Hitman350/Cerberus/cerberus-backend/PROJECT_CONTEXT.md

-Of course.
-Here is the complete, final "living document" for Project Cerberus, fully filled out according to our extensive discussions.
+This is the complete, final "living document" for Project Cerberus, fully filled out according to our extensive discussions.
 This document is designed to be the ultimate context-provider and "shared brain" for collaborating on this project.

 ---